soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 We have separated our code to two sections: a library and an executable, why?

 First, libraries can be used by others. if we publish our code and someone wants to use it and build upon it, they can.
-Executables can't be imported to other projects.
+Executables can't be imported by other projects.
-Second, we can write unit tests for libraries, which we will do soon.
+Second, we can write unit tests for libraries.
 It is usually benefitical to write most, if not all, of our logic as a library, and provide a thin executable over it.